 - provides for the registration of credit bureaux, credit providers and debt-counselling services;

-- the Consumer Protection Act 68 of 2008 (CPA), protecting certain fundamental consumer rights, and applying to the provision of banking services to consumers, unless exempted, except to the extent that any such service constitutes advice or intermediary services regulated by FAIS, or is regulated in terms of the Long-term Insurance Act of 1988 or the Short-term Insurance Act of 1988 (the provisions of which have been largely superseded by the Insurance Act 18 of 2017);
+- the Consumer Protection Act 68 of 2008 (the CPA), which protects certain fundamental consumer rights and applies to banking services provided to consumers, unless exempted, except to the extent that any such service constitutes advice or intermediary services regulated by the FAIS Act, or is regulated in terms of the Long-term Insurance Act of 1988 or the Short-term Insurance Act of 1988 (the provisions of which have been largely superseded by the Insurance Act 18 of 2017);

-- the Financial Markets Act 19 of 2012, providing for, inter alia, the regulation of financial markets and the custody and administration of securities, and prohibiting insider trading;
+- the Financial Markets Act 19 of 2012 (the FMA), which provides for, inter alia, the regulation of financial markets, the custody and administration of securities and prohibits insider trading;

-- the Financial Institutions (Protection of Funds) Act 28 of 2001, providing for and consolidating the laws relating to the investment, safe custody and administration of funds and trust property by financial institutions;
+- the Financial Institutions (Protection of Funds) Act 28 of 2001 (the FIPF Act), which provides for and consolidates the laws relating to the investment, safe custody and administration of funds and trust property by financial institutions; and

-- the Protection of Personal Information Act 4 of 2013 (POPIA), which will, once fully effective, regulate the minimum threshold requirements for the lawful processing of personal information, and which will be in harmony with international standards; and
+- the Protection of Personal Information Act 4 of 2013 (the POPI Act), which regulates the minimum threshold requirements for the lawful processing of personal information.

 The following regulatory authorities are responsible for overseeing banks:

-- the SARB, as the central bank, and more particularly the Registrar of Banks (Registrar), who is an officer of the SARB, are primarily responsible for overseeing banks.4 The SARB, in terms of the NPS Act, also recognises the Payment Association of South Africa as a payment system management body with the object of organising, managing and regulating the participation of its members (i.e., banks) in the payment system;5
+- the SARB, as the central bank, and more particularly the Registrar of Banks (the Registrar), who is an officer of the SARB, are primarily responsible for protecting and enhancing financial stability in South Africa.4 The primary objective of the SARB is to protect the value of the local currency in the interest of balanced and sustainable economic growth in South Africa.
+The SARB, in terms of the NPS Act, also recognises the Payment Association of South Africa as a payment system management body tasked with organising, managing and regulating the participation of its members (i.e., banks) in the payment system;5

 - promote and enhance the safety and soundness of financial institutions that provide financial products and securities services;